andrena/reality-tdd/_posts/2012-07-11-skills-and-habits.md

 *   _TDD as a skill and habit (this post)_
 *   [_Set-piece play_](http://andrena.github.com/reality-tdd/background/2012/07/10/set-play/)

-_Note that this is a draft and might still change a little in the near future._

 <sub><sup>Copyright (c) 2012 by Leif Frenzel.
 All rights reserved.</sup></sub>